clearlinux/clear-linux-documentation/source/ssntp/ssntp_roles.rst

 There are currently 6 different SSNTP roles:

 * **SERVER (0x1)**: A generic SSNTP server.
-* **CSR (0x2)**: The CIAO :abbr:`Command and Status Reporting (CSR)` client.
+* **CONROLLER (0x2)**: The CIAO Controller client dispatches user commands to the server and receives status reports from agent
-* **AGENT (0x4)**: The CIAO compute node Agent receives workload commands from the Scheduler and manages the workload on a given compute node accordingly.
+* **AGENT (0x4)**: The CIAO compute node Agent receives workload commands from the Scheduler, manages the workload on a given compute node accordingly, and sends node and workload status to the scheduler and controller.
-* **SCHEDULER (0x8)**: The CIAO workload Scheduler receives workload-related commands from the CSR and schedules them on the available compute nodes.
+* **SCHEDULER (0x8)**: The CIAO workload Scheduler receives workload-related commands from the controller and schedules them on the available compute nodes.
 * **NETAGENT (0x10)**: The CIAO networking compute node NetAgent receives networking workload commands from the Scheduler and manages the workload on a given networking compute node accordingly.